kekefeng/learngit/readme.txt

-Git is a vecontrol system.
+Gdfait is a vecontrol system.
 Git is free or ono software.